 Museo de Arte Popular

 The Museo de Arte Popular is so much more than just a building full of spectacular pieces; it’s a window into Mexico’s artistic cultural history.
 With permanent exhibits divided into categories, and temporary shows including Ana María Casanueva’s Con Las Manos En La Masa (Hands in the Dough), it’s immersive and unmissable.

 This is a unique museum built by the painter Diego Rivera as his legacy to the people of Mexico.
 He wanted to build a city of arts with an architectural design that joins past, present and future in harmony with nature.
 The grounds surrounding Anahuacalli are covered by rugged vegetation and volcanic stones, products of an eruption of the Xitle volcano.
 The museum exhibits a gigantic collection of pieces made by Pre-Hispanic artists.
 On the upper floor, there’s a painting studio that would be the dream of many painters – big and full of light – and here you can see some sketches for his mural paintings.
 Following in Diego Rivera’s footsteps, the museum hosts several art classes.

 Museo del Juguete Antiguo Mexico

-This relatively youthful museum that opened in 2008 houses a private collection of thousands upon thousands of toys.
-Spread over four levels in the Cuauhtémoc area of Mexico City, the most recent addition is a room of toys made in Mexico.
-For some childhood nostalgia, you’ll find Museo del Juguete Antiguo Mexico – a rare find.
+This relatively young museum opened in 2008 houses a private collection of thousands upon thousands of toys.
+Spread over four levels in the Cuauhtémoc area of Mexico City, the museum most recently added a room of toys made in Mexico.
+A rare find, Museo del Juguete Antiguo Mexico is an excellent place to go for some childhood nostalgia.
 The top-floor library is worth checking out for the vibrant murals.

 Museo Memoria y Tolerancia